josephong610/week7assignment/README.md

 | Statistical Science              | Riley Zhang    | 4.00 | 1          |
 | Statistical Science              | Alex Rivera    | 3.85 | 2          |
 | Statistical Science              | Charlie Morgan | 3.70 | 3          |

+This is kind of similar to the previous query, but we are using a CTE and rownumber to find the department ranks.
 ---

 ### 8. Analyze Instructor Tenure Using Date Functions